Skip to main content

 Location Facts

-Water for fish rearing at the hatchery is supplied by 6 ground water well pumps.
+Water for fish rearing at the hatchery is supplied by 4 ground water well pumps and 3 spring water pumps.
 A total of 10,995 gallons per minute of water is supplied by these pumps and routed to 64 individual raceways.
 Each raceway can hold 250,000 two inch kokanee salmon.
+Water temperatures can range from 36 degrees F to 68 degrees F, but are mixed to provide optimum rearing temperature for Salmonids.

 Location Things to Know

 The primary species of fish reared is kokanee salmon.
 The hatchery can take up to 20 million eggs and rear up to 16 million fish to two inches.
-All of the kokanee are then released onto Lake Pend Oreille in June each year.
+Cabinet Gorge Fish Hatchery fulfills late kokanee requests for Lake Pend Oreille as well as Region 3 lakes such as Cascade, Payette, Upper Payette and Horsethief.

 Access Information

 Visitors are welcome 7 days a week from 8:00 a.m. to 4:00 p.m.
-If you call ahead, accommodations can be made for large group tours.
-There are no fish on station July through September.
+Winter access can be challenging, call ahead for road conditions.
+Accommodations can be made for large group tours, please call ahead to make arrangements.
+There are minimal fish on station July through September.
+(208) 266-1431